lelandg/Raspberry-Pi-Security-Camera/README.md

 ./__make_executable

 * This last command simply runs chmod on the three utility scripts for you. :) It is technically not required--you can run with only "sudo python security_camera.py" if you want to!
-But that's a mouthful, so I've made it simpler.
-The three scripts have very different names to aid you in starting, stopping and showing the process (if any) for the currently running script.
+But that's a mouthful, so I've made it simpler by including three scripts.
+(See next section.)

 **Operation**

+Three shell scripts are included to make operation of the Python script a snap.
+They have very different names to aid you in starting, stopping and showing the process (if any) for the currently running script.

 You do *not* need to prefix these with "sudo".
 The scripts do that for you! :) These scripts are:
 * .startscript.sh -- Starts the security_camera.py Python script, waits 3 seconds, then starts a "tail -f /var/log/security_camera.log" (The script is ran in the background and will print very little, if anything directly to the console.
 Everything's in the log, now! :)